-Capital assets are to be removed from active inventory based on the completion and submission of a Property Disposal Request using the Property Disposal Request System located on the General Administration's webpage at: http://www.ga.wa.gov/surplus.
+Capital assets are to be removed from active inventory based on the completion and submission of a Property Disposal Request using the Property Disposal Request System available online at: http://des.wa.gov/services/surplus.

 Agencies are responsible to cleanse assets of any sensitive information prior to surplus or disposal.